 Aside from the four major databases, Foundation Directory Online Professional also includes a keyword search option called Power Search that allows subscribers to search across all four of those databases at once, while at the same time searching across additional Foundation Center databases: news, jobs, RFPs, grantmaker-sponsored research reports, and nonprofit literature.

-Access to Foundation Directory Online is granted from any campus computer and can be found in the library's subject guides.
+Access to Foundation Directory Online is granted from any computer while on campus or, with your AU credentials from off campus.
+A link to the database can be found in the library's subject guides.

 You can perform advanced searches on www.Grants.gov that allows you to search for funding opportunities/programs offered by a particular federal funding agency.
 Follow the steps below to conduct an advanced search for opportunities offered by a particular federal funding agency: